Reform mathematics: Principles and standards

 Mathematics education reform built up momentum in the early 1980s, as educators reacted to the "new math" of the 1960s and 1970s.
-The work of Piaget and other developmental psychologists had shifting the focus of mathematics educators from mathematics content to how children best learn mathematics.
+The work of Piaget and other developmental psychologists had shifted the focus of mathematics educators from mathematics content to how children best learn mathematics.
 The National Council of Teachers of Mathematics summarized the state of current research with the publication of Curriculum and Evaluation Standards in 1989 and Principles and Standards for School Mathematics in 2000, bringing definition to the reform movement in North America.

 Reform mathematics curricula challenge students to make sense of new mathematical ideas through explorations and projects, often in real-world contexts.
 Reform texts emphasize written and verbal communication, working in cooperative groups, and making connections between concepts and between representations.
+One of principles of reform mathematics is social equity.
 In contrast, "traditional" textbooks emphasize procedural mathematics and provide step-by-step examples with skill-building exercises.

 Traditional mathematics focuses on teaching algorithms that will lead to the correct answer of a particular problem.
 Because of this focus on application of algorithms, the student of traditional math must apply the specific method that is being taught.
 Reform mathematics de-emphasizes this algorithmic dependence.
 Instead of leading students to find the exact answers to specific problems, reform educators focus students on the overall process which leads to an answer.
 Students' occasional errors are deemed less important than their understanding of an overall thought process.
 Research has shown that children make fewer mistakes with calculations and remember algorithms longer when they understand the concepts underlying the methods they use.
 In general, children in reform classes perform at least as well as children in traditional classes on tests of calculation skill, and perform considerably better on tests of problem solving.